 Throughout the pandemic, social distancing was put into practice to limit the Coronavirus from spreading as much as possible.
 While this was easier when lockdown measures were more globalized, many found it harder to navigate as the economy slowly started to reopen and constraints were lifted in phases.
 That's where the idea for 'traffic light-inspired' wristbands as quick, visual indicators of someone’s comfort level during social interaction came into play!
 The concept was simple: similar to a stop and go light, wristbands in green, yellow, and red silicone were worn to signify and convey that person’s social distancing preferences.
 For example:

 - A green color-coded wristband typically meant that person was okay with being approached at shorter distances, possibly less than 6’.
 Some green bands also specified if an individual was fine with direct physical contact such as handshakes or hugs.
+Sometimes these wristbands are also called social distance hug bracelets.

 - A yellow color-coded wristband typically meant that person was cautious and preferred their space respected at a minimum distance of 6’.
 Some yellow bands also specified if more indirect physical contact was welcome, like an elbow bump or air high-five.